MargaretKrutikova/margareta.dev/content/books/index.md

 - The Martian, by Andy Weir. (audio, ebook) October-November 2020
 - Crime and Punishment, Fyodor Dostoyevsky. (audio)
 - Jim Al-Khalili, Quantum - A Guide for the Perplexed
+- Hyperion (Hyperion Cantos, #1) Simmons, Dan
+- The Fabric of the Cosmos: Space, Time, and the Texture of Reality, Brian Greene (audio)